cmig-research-group/cmig_tools/README.md

 This package includes code to run mass univariate linear mixed effects analysis in a fast and efficient manner.
 This can be done at the whole brain level using vertexwise and voxelwise data, and connectivity matrices.
 FEMA includes an external data option (.txt format) which can include columms of imaging or behavioral data.
 The code includes an ABCD Study specific wrapper ([`FEMA_wrapper.m`](FEMA/FEMA_wrapper.m)), which uses the concatenated imaging files saved on abcd-sync.
 The internal functions within the wrapper can be used to analyse any data as long as its inputs are in the correct format within MATLAB.
 The code was developed and tested using MATLAB 2020a.

-Preprint describing the technical details on how FEMA works can be found here: https://doi.org/10.1101/2021.10.27.466202
+Technical details on how FEMA works can be found [here](https://doi.org/10.1002/hbm.26579)

+**Citation**: Parekh, P., Fan, C. C., Frei, O., Palmer, C. E., Smith, D. M., Makowski, C., Iversen, J. R., Pecheva, D., Holland, D., Loughnan, R., Nedelec, P., Thompson, W. K., Hagler, D. J. Jr, Andreassen, O. A., Jernigan, T. L., Nichols, T. E., & Dale, A. M. (2024).
+FEMA: Fast and efficient mixed-effects algorithm for large sample whole-brain imaging data.
+Human Brain Mapping, 45(2), e26579. https://doi.org/10.1002/hbm.26579

 Please see the user guide in docs for more details on how to use FEMA.